Woody Allen: Career

-1955–1959: Comedy writer and television work
+1950–1959: Comedy writing and television work

 Allen began writing short jokes when he was 15, and the next year began offering them to various Broadway writers for sale.
 One of them, Abe Burrows, co-author of Guys and Dolls, wrote, "Wow!
 His stuff was dazzling."
 Burrows wrote Allen letters of introduction to Sid Caesar, Phil Silvers, and Peter Lind Hayes, who immediately sent Allen a check for just the jokes Burrows included as samples.
 As a result of the jokes Allen mailed to various writers, he was invited, then age 19, to join the NBC Writer's Development Program in 1955, followed by a job on The NBC Comedy Hour in Los Angeles, then a job as a full-time writer for humorist Herb Shriner, initially earning $25 a week.
-He began writing scripts for The Ed Sullivan Show, The Tonight Show, specials for Sid Caesar post-Caesar's Hour (1954–1957), and other television shows.
+He began writing scripts for The Ed Sullivan Show, The Tonight Show, specials for Sid Caesar post-Caesar's Hour, and other television shows.
 By the time he was working for Caesar, he was earning $1,500 a week.
-He worked alongside Mel Brooks, Carl Reiner, Larry Gelbart, and Neil Simon.
-He also worked with Danny Simon, whom Allen credits for helping form his writing style.
+He worked alongside Mel Brooks, Carl Reiner, Larry Gelbart, Neil Simon, and Danny Simon, whom Allen credits for helping form his writing style.
 In 2021, Brooks said of working with Allen, "Woody was so young then.
 I was about 24 when I started, but Woody must have been 19, but so wise, so smart.
 He had this tricky little mind and he'd surprise you, which is the trick of being a good comedy writer."
 In 1962 alone, he estimated that he wrote 20,000 jokes for various comics.
 Allen also wrote for Candid Camera and appeared in several episodes.